adamstark/polish-language-learning-resources/README.md

 * [Cooljugator](https://cooljugator.com/pl) ⭐
 * [Google Translate](https://translate.google.co.uk/?sl=pl&tl=en&op=translate) ⭐
 * [iTranslate](https://itranslate.com/) - I use their app on my Mac toolbar for convenience ⭐
+* [Forvo: Polish pronunciation dictionary](https://forvo.com/languages/pl/) - useful if you want examples of how a word should be pronounced

 ## YouTube Channels